MedhaChirumarri/KeeperApp/README.md

 ## Features

-* ➕ Add notes with a title and content
+* Add notes with a title and content
-* 🗑️ Delete notes instantly
+* Delete notes instantly
-* 🚫 Prevent empty notes from being added
+* Prevent empty notes from being added
-* ⚡ Real-time updates using React state
+* Real-time updates using React state
-* 🎨 Minimal and user-friendly interface
+* Minimal and user-friendly interface
+* Filter notes based on text

 ---